26 Great Books on Vietnam

 “Innocence is a kind of insanity.”

-The Quiet American takes place in 1955 during the French-Indochina War.
-The narrator of the novel is Thomas Fowler, a cynical British journalist, who’s living an idyllic life in Vietnam with his Vietnamese mistress.
+The Quiet American takes place in 1955 during the French-Indochinese War.
+The narrator of the novel is Thomas Fowler, a jaded and cynical British journalist, who’s living an idyllic life in Vietnam with his Vietnamese mistress.
 That is until he meets the naïve, fiercely anti-communist, and very quiet American Alden Pyle.
 Pyle is working for the CIA and is involved in some reckless scheme to save Vietnam from not only the communists but also their old European colonizers.
 Surprisingly, the two instantly like each other.

 However, there’s a bit of a problem.
 Pyle is in love with Fowler’s lover, Phuong.
 Fowler is at a disadvantage.
-While Pyle is promising to “rescue” Phuong and take her back to America, Fowler, a married man, can only promise the life as a mistress.
+While Pyle is promising to “rescue” Phuong and take her back to America, Fowler, a married man, can only promise life as a mistress.
 What lengths will Fowler go to keep Phuong?

 “That was my first instinct — to protect him.
 It never occurred to me that there was a greater need to protect myself.
 Innocence always calls mutely for protection when we would be so much wiser to guard ourselves against it: innocence is like a dumb leper who has lost his bell, wandering the world, meaning no harm.”